l7mp/stunner/docs/examples/jitsi/README.md

 ![STUNner Jitsi integration deployment architecture](../../img/stunner_jitsi.svg)

 In this tutorial we deploy a video room example using the [Jitsi framework](https://jitsi.github.io/handbook/docs/architecture) for media exchange, a Kubernetes Ingress gateway to secure signaling connections and handle TLS, and STUNner as a media gateway to expose the Jitsi JVB to clients.

-## Installation

-> [!NOTE]
->
-> Let's start with a disclaimer.
-Securing connection between the user and the server is a must.
-Read more about TLS [here](../TLS.md).

-In the below example, STUNner will be installed into the identically named namespace (`stunner`), while Jitsi and the Ingress gateway will live in the `default` namespace.

-### Ingress and Cert manager installation

-To ingest secured traffic into the cluster, you need to install additional resources.
-Please follow the instructions in [this section](../TLS.md#installation) to install an Ingress and the Cert manager.

 ### STUNner